-These scholarships are awarded to incoming freshman whose application demonstrates academic excellence, leadership, extracurricular or community involvement and who meet at least ONE of the three following criteria:
+These scholarships are awarded to incoming traditional freshmen whose application demonstrates academic excellence, leadership, extracurricular or community involvement and who meet ONE of the three following criteria:

 - Rank in the top ten percent of their high school class at the completion of their junior year;

 - Rank in one of the "top ten" positions of their high school class at the completion of their junior year AND demonstrate college readiness as defined through the Texas Success Initiative.

 - Achieve at least a 3.5 unweighted high school GPA AND meet one of the following ACT or SAT test scores: